Natural forests in Sri Lanka: Tropical wet low land rainforests

-Some animal species found in the wet lowland rainforests are Purple faced langur, Sri Lanka Slender loris, Golden wet zone palm civet.
+Some animal species found in the wet lowland rainforests are purple-faced langur, red slender loris, golden palm civet.

 Tropical montane forests

 They occur at elevations above 1,500 m above mean sea level.
-The average temperature is about 16°C and rainfall is about 2,000 mmm without any dry period.
+The average temperature is about 16 °C and rainfall is about 2,000 mmm without any dry period.
 The humidity is high as lowland rainforests.
 These forests are characterized by a short canopy of about 13 m, with a dense shrub layer.
 There are trees with umbrella-shaped rounded crowns and twisted branches having leathery small leaves to accommodate the strong winds that prevail in the montane zone.
 High density of epiphytes cover the branches and stems of trees.
 Some plants found in these forests are;